 If you have a known topology and have switches outside of your network within your STPD, use this feature to keep the root bridge within your network.

 Renaming a VLAN

 You can rename an existing VLAN using a new CLI command.
-Note that if the "default" VLAN name is changed, it cannot be changed back to the name "default" nor can a new VLAN named "default" be created.
-Note that the "MacVlanDiscover" VLAN name should not be changed.
+Note that the "MacVlanDiscover" or the "Default" VLAN names should not be changed.

 To modify a VLAN name, use this command: